THANK YOU FOR ATTENDING THE EQUITY SUMMIT

 Connect organizations advancing equity, particularly racial equity.

-Get the first look at our agenda for the Partnership’s National Community Action Equity Summit!
+Review the schedule of events for the Partnership’s National Community Action Equity Summit!
 This event features a collection of dynamic speakers, plenaries and breakout sessions to choose from.
-Download the agenda to see for yourself!
+Download the program book to see for yourself!

 Patrick Anderson, Acting CEO, Rural Alaska CAP, Inc.